Top 8 Tips for Grain Sorghum Yields

 - Nitrogen management – Apply nitrogen based on the yield history of your field and goals for the current growing season.
 For top return on investment, grain sorghum needs 1.1 pounds of nitrogen per bushel.

-- Seedbed preparation – Plant grain sorghum seed in rows 1 inch deep in heavy soils and 1.5 to 2 inches deep in sandy soils, similar to corn.
+- Seedbed preparation – Plant grain sorghum seed in rows 1 inch deep in heavy soils and 1.5 to 2 inches deep in sandy soils.
 To achieve better stands, use a corrugated roller or cultipacker after seeding.
-Sorghum yields perform well with no-till and reduced- till planting in warmer climates, where residue helps retain moisture.
+Sorghum yields perform well with no-till and reduced-till planting in warmer climates, where residue helps retain moisture.

 - Seeding date – Plant seeds between late February and early June, depending on your region.
 If the grain sorghum planting date occurs after early June, yields are reduced.
 Soil temperatures should reach 60 to 65 degrees F before sorghum seed is planted.

 - Pest management – Control weeds, diseases and insects with timely scouting and identification.
 Management options include sorghum hybrids with partial disease and insect resistance, seed treatments and foliar fungicides and insecticides.
 Pre-emergence weed control is critical.
-Post-emergence herbicides to control grasses don’t exist for conventional sorghum varieties, although herbicide-resistant sorghum traits are currently under development.
-Controlling sugarcane aphids should include a management system that facilitates beneficial insects, including pollinators, as well as appropriate timing of insecticides.
+Controlling sugarcane aphids should include a management system that protects beneficial insects, including pollinators, as well as appropriate timing of insecticides.

 - Harvest practices – Harvest sorghum when seed moisture is 20 to 25 percent.
 Frost makes the grain drier, and seed can be cracked during harvesting.
-With higher moisture levels, you can run the combine cylinder speed higher than the recommended 750 to 1,300 RPM.
-Yet, keep in mind that an average loss of 19 to 22 kernels per square foot equals a 1-bushel- per- acre loss.
+With higher moisture levels, you can run the combine cylinder speed higher than the recommended 750 to 1,300 rpm.

 Bayer Solutions for Sorghum